q-nicholaslim/uwu/README.md

 #### Context Configuration (Optional)

 `uwu` can include recent command history from your shell to provide better context for command generation.
-This feature is disabled by default but can be enabled:
+This feature is disabled by default but can be enabled.
+When enabled, `uwu` includes the raw last N lines from your shell history (e.g., bash, zsh, fish), preserving any extra metadata your shell records:

 ```json
 {